Toxic masculinity

-Toxic masculinity is a set of certain male behaviors associated with harm to society and men themselves.
-Traditional stereotypes of men as socially dominant, along with related traits such as misogyny and homophobia, can be considered "toxic" due in part to their promotion of violence, including sexual assault and domestic violence.
-The violent socialization of boys often normalizes violence, such as in the saying "boys will be boys" about bullying and aggression.
+The concept of toxic masculinity is used in academic and media discussions to refer to those aspects of hegemonic masculinity that are socially destructive, such as misogyny, homophobia, and violent domination.
+These traits are considered "toxic" due in part to their promotion of violence, including sexual assault and domestic violence.
+Socialization of boys sometimes also normalizes violence, such as in the saying "boys will be boys" about bullying and aggression.

 Self-reliance and emotional repression are correlated with increased psychological problems in men such as depression, increased stress, and substance use disorders.
-Toxic masculine traits are characteristic of the unspoken code of behavior among men in prisons, where they exist in part as a response to the harsh conditions of prison life.
+Toxic masculine traits are characteristic of the unspoken code of behavior among incarcerated men, where they exist in part as a response to the harsh conditions of prison life.

 Other traditionally masculine traits such as devotion to work, pride in excelling at sports, and providing for one's family, are not considered to be "toxic".
 The concept was originally used by authors associated with the mythopoetic men's movement, such as Shepherd Bliss.
 These authors contrasted stereotypical notions of masculinity with a "real" or "deep" masculinity, which they said men had lost touch with in modern society.
-Critics of the term toxic masculinity argue that it incorrectly implies that gender-related issues are caused by inherent male traits.
+Critics of the term "toxic masculinity" argue that it incorrectly implies that gender-related issues are caused by inherent male traits.

-The concept of toxic masculinity, or certain formulations of it, has been criticized by some conservatives as an undue condemnation of traditional masculinity, and by some feminists as an essentialist concept that ignores the role of choice and context in causing harmful behaviors and attitudes related to masculinity.

 Terminology

-The term toxic masculinity originated in the mythopoetic men's movement of the 1980s and 1990s.
+The term "toxic masculinity" originated in the mythopoetic men's movement of the 1980s and 1990s.
 It later found wide use in both academic and popular writing.
-Popular and media discussions in the 2010s have used the term to refer to traditional and stereotypical norms of masculinity and manhood.
+Media discussions since the 2010s have used the term to refer to traditional and stereotypical norms of masculinity and manhood.
 According to the sociologist Michael Flood, these include "expectations that boys and men must be active, aggressive, tough, daring, and dominant".